Kunchacko Boban Is At His Best In This New Dance Number!

 The dance number of Kunchacko Boban is the major highlight of this well-picturised song.
 Kunchacko Boban is in full form and his energetic performance in the song will definitely take you for a trip down the memory lane.
 Take a look at the song here..

 Meanwhile, Kuttanadan Marpappa is expected to hit the theatres soon.
 The movie, directed by Sreejith Vijayan has been slated for a release on March 29, 2018.
-The film has a big star cast and features Shanthi Krishna, Ramesh Pisharody, Dharmajan, Aju Varghese, Salim Kumar, Tini Tom, Soubin Shahir, Hareesh Perumanna and others in important roles
+The film has a big star cast and features Shanthi Krishna, Ramesh Pisharody, Dharmajan, Aju Varghese, Salim Kumar, Tini Tom, Soubin Shahir, Hareesh Perumanna and others in important roles.